-Ticks are the bane of cat (and dog) owners around the world, as a tick can cause serious illnesses if not removed from your cat within 24 hours after it attaches.
-These illnesses are not only terrible for your feline, but ticks can harbor serious illnesses for humans too, including Lyme disease.
-This is why removing a tick safely and as soon as possible is vital for your cat and for you and your family.
+Ticks are the bane of cat (and dog) owners around the world, as a tick can cause serious illnesses if not removed from your cat before it starts feeding from them, usually within 24 hours after it attaches.
+These illnesses are not only terrible for your feline, but ticks can also harbor serious illnesses for humans, including Lyme disease.
+This is why removing a tick safely and quickly is vital for your cat, you, and your family.

-If your cat spends any amount of time outdoors, they’ll likely come home with a tick attached at some point.
+If your cat spends any amount of time outdoors and doesn’t receive any form of external parasite prevention, they’ll likely come home with a tick attached at some point.
 In this article, we outline how to remove the tick safely and easily.
 Let’s get started!

 In order to remove a tick properly, you’ll need the correct tools.
-Attempting to remove a tick with your fingers can be tricky and easily cause the tick to pop and leave a bloody mess.
-It may also leave the head of the tick embedded in your cat’s skin, where it can cause infection and even continue to cause potential illness.
+Attempting to remove a tick with your fingers is not a valid option.
+It may leave the head of the tick embedded in your cat’s skin, where it can cause infection and even continue to cause potential illness.

 To remove it properly, you’ll need a fine-tipped pair of tweezers or even better, a specialized tick removal tool.
-Tweezers can get the job done, but you can still easily pop the tick and leave behind the head, so purpose-built tick removal tools are best.
-You also need a pair of latex gloves to avoid diseases and potential blood, a small container to place the tick into, and antiseptic wipes or a wet cloth.
+Tweezers can get the job done, but you can still easily pop the tick and leave the head behind, so purpose-built tick removal tools are best.
+You also need a pair of disposable gloves to avoid diseases and potential blood, a sealable container to place the tick into, and antiseptic wipes or a wet cloth.

 Place the tick into a sealed container, preferably filled with isopropyl alcohol if possible, as this will kill it easily.
 If you don’t have alcohol available, soapy water may kill it, but make sure the tick is dead before you dispose of it so it will not reattach to your cat or another pet later.
-You can also burn it or flush it down the toilet.
+Dispose of the sealed container safely; you can throw it in the trash or burn it.

 Once the tick has been removed, you’ll need to clean the bite area with an antiseptic wipe or soap and water to prevent infection.
 Be as gentle as possible, as this will likely sting and cause discomfort for your cat, but it is an essential step to prevent further infection.

-Even after the tick has been removed, there is still a potential chance for illness because you may not be sure how long the tick was attached.
-Keep an eye out for signs like loss of appetite, listlessness, jaundice, and labored breathing, and take your cat to the vet right away if you notice any of these symptoms.
+Even after the tick has been removed, there is still a potential chance of illness because you may not be sure how long the tick was attached.
+Keep an eye out for signs like loss of appetite, listlessness, yellow or orange gums (jaundice), and labored breathing, and take your cat to the vet right away if you notice any of these signs.

 Prevention Is Better Than the Cure